FIRST: FrontrunnIng Resilient Smart ConTracts: Security Analysis of

 \subsection{Informal Security Analysis}

-In this section, we analyze the security of \FIRST{} informally by considering potential attack scenarios and describe how \FIRST{} eliminates them.

-\textbf{Malicious Verifier:} In this attack, an adversary might try to corrupt some members of $\verifiers$, and try to glean information about Alice's transaction $tx_A$ while she computes the VDF. \FIRST{} accounts for this by having Alice obfuscate all transaction details by hashing them and sharing only the digest with the verifiers (Protocol~\ref{proto:setup}, Steps 2-3), thus preventing any possibility for leakage of sensitive information.
-We note that the same security guarantees remain for the case where a malicious verifier attempts to frontrun Alice.
+In this section, we analyze the security of \FIRST{} informally by considering potential attack scenarios and describe how \FIRST{} eliminates them.\\ \textbf{Malicious Verifier:} In this attack, an adversary might try to corrupt some members of $\verifiers$, and try to glean information about Alice's transaction $tx_A$ while she computes the VDF. \FIRST{} accounts for this by having Alice conceal all transaction details by hashing them and sharing only the digest with the verifiers (Protocol~\ref{proto:setup}, Steps 2-3), thus preventing any leakage of sensitive information.
+The general security guarantees apply for the case where a malicious verifier attempts to frontrun Alice.

-\textbf{Proactive Attacker:} Consider a scenario where Mallory or a bot she created are monitoring the pending transaction pool to identify a transaction $tx_{A}$ submitted by a user Alice.
+\textbf{Proactive Attacker:} Consider a scenario where Mallory or a bot she created is monitoring the pending transaction pool to identify a transaction $tx_{A}$ submitted by a user Alice.
 Let $t_{M}$ represent the time Mallory first sees $tx_{A}$, with a gas price $G_{A}$, on the pending pool.
 Mallory creates a transaction $tx_{M}$ with gas price $G_{M}$ where $G_{M} > G_{A}$.
 We note that, in order for this attack to succeed, $tx_{M}$ is required to be included in the previous or in the same block but before $tx_{A}$.
 To address this, \FIRST{} assigns $\VDF$ related parameters and updates them regularly using the empirical analysis we describe in Section~\ref{implementation}.
 Since all valid transactions need to wait for \first{} stipulated time delay ($\VDF$ delay), $tx_M$ will need to wait to generate valid $\VDF$ proof.
-If Alice paid the \first{} recommended miner tip, $tx_A$ will wait for at most $t_2$ time in the pending pool, and since $t_2$ is less than the $\VDF$ delay set by \first{} with high probability, Alice's transaction will not get frontrun by Mallory.
+If Alice paid the \first{} recommended priority fee, $tx_A$ will wait for at most $t_2$ time in the pending pool, and since $t_2$ is less than the $\VDF$ delay set by \first{} ($t_1$), Alice's transaction will not get frontrun by Mallory with high probability.

+\textbf{Backrunning and Sandwich attack:} Backrunning is another attack strategy where Mallory creates a transaction $tx_{M}$ with a gas price of $G_{M}$ where $G_{M} < G_{A}$ to take advantage of the outcome of Alice's transaction~\cite{qin2021quantifying}.
+Given the enforced $\VDF$ delay, the malicious transaction attempting to backrun the victim transaction has to wait before entering the mempool, which prevents backrunning, making it impossible for the attacker's transaction to be scheduled in the same block thus preventing frontrunning.
+Given both frontrunning and backrunning are prevented, sandwich attack is also prevented~\cite{zhou2020high}.